MicrosoftDocs/entra-docs/docs/identity-platform/scenario-desktop-acquire-token-username-password.md

 author: Dickson-Mwendia
 manager: CelesteDG
 ms.author: dmwendia
-ms.custom:
-ms.date: 07/10/2022
+ms.date: 12/18/2023
 ms.service: active-directory
 ms.subservice: develop
 ms.topic: conceptual
 #Customer intent: As an application developer, I want to know how to write a desktop app that calls web APIs by using the Microsoft identity platform.
 ---

-# Desktop app that calls web APIs: Acquire a token using Username and Password
+# Desktop app that calls web APIs: Acquire a token using username and password

-You can also acquire a token by providing the username and password.
+In your desktop applications, you can use the username and password flow, also known as Resource Owner Password Credentials (ROPC), to acquire a token silently.
 This flow is limited and not recommended, but there are still use cases where it's necessary.

-## This flow isn't recommended
+>[!WARNING]

-The username and password flow is *not recommended* because having your application ask a user for their password isn't secure.
-For more information, see [What's the solution to the growing problem of passwords?](https://news.microsoft.com/features/whats-solution-growing-problem-passwords-says-microsoft/) The preferred flow for acquiring a token silently on Windows domain joined machines is [integrated Windows authentication](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Integrated-Windows-Authentication).
-You can also use [device code flow](https://aka.ms/msal-net-device-code-flow).
+> The username and password flow is **not recommended** as the application will be asking a user for their password directly, which is an insecure pattern.
+For more information about the risks and challenges the ROPC flow poses, refer to ["What’s the solution to the growing problem of passwords?
+You, says Microsoft"](https://news.microsoft.com/features/whats-solution-growing-problem-passwords-says-microsoft/).

-Using a username and password is useful in some cases, such as DevOps scenarios.
-But if you want to use a username and password in interactive scenarios where you provide your own UI, think about how to move away from it.
-By using a username and password, you're giving up a number of things:
+Additionally, by using a username and password, developers give up a number of things, including:

-- Core tenets of modern identity.
-A password can get phished and replayed because a shared secret can be intercepted.
-It's incompatible with passwordless.
+- Core tenets of modern identity - A password can get phished and replayed because a shared secret can be intercepted.
-- Users who need to do MFA can't sign in because there's no interaction.
+- Multi-factor authentication (MFA) - Users can't sign in because there's no interaction.
-- Users can't do single sign-on (SSO).
+- Single sign-on (SSO) capabilities.

-## Constraints

-The following constraints also apply:
+The username and password flow also has the following constraints:

 - The username and password flow isn't compatible with Conditional Access and multi-factor authentication.
-As a consequence, if your app runs in a Microsoft Entra tenant where the tenant admin requires multi-factor authentication, you can't use this flow.
-Many organizations do that.
+If your app runs in a Microsoft Entra tenant where the admin requires multi-factor authentication, like most organizations do, you can't use this flow.
-- It works only for work and school accounts (not MSA).
+- It only works only for work and school accounts, not personal Microsoft Accounts.
 - The flow is available on .NET desktop and .NET Core, but not on UWP.

+Using a username and password is useful in some cases, such as DevOps scenarios.
+However, if you want to use a username and password in interactive scenarios where you provide your own UI, consider moving away from it.

+The preferred flow for acquiring a token silently on Windows is using the [Windows authentication broker](wam.md).
+Alternatively, developers can also use the [Device code flow](../desktop-mobile/device-code-flow.md) on devices without access to the web browser.

 ## B2C specifics